ekmixon/30-days-of-black-hat-python/readme.md

 # Description
-**#30daysofblackhatpython** is a series of my own so that I could learn to use python for pentesting purposes.
-Here, I will be adding my python pentesting tools day-by-day!
-Beginners can also take inspiration from this repo to create their own python tools !
+**#30daysofblackhatpython** is a series of my own.
+I always wanted to learn using python in a offensive way !
+This series paves the way towards my aim !

 ## References
 - Black Hat Python 1st Edition | **[Link To buy](https://www.amazon.in/Black-Hat-Python-Justin-Seitz/dp/1593275900)**